 Mac Studio vs. Mac Pro Buyer's Guide

-The all-new Mac Studio is now Apple's most powerful desktop computer, surpassing even the high-end Mac Pro.
-The Mac Studio also starts at $1,999, substantially less than the $5,999 starting price of the Mac Pro.
+The all-new Mac Studio is currently Apple's most powerful desktop computer, surpassing even the high-end Mac Pro.
+The Mac Studio also starts at $1,999, substantially less than the $5,999 starting price of the Intel-based Mac Pro.

 So why is the more expensive Mac Pro still in the lineup and should you buy it over the new Mac Studio?
 Our guide helps to answer the question of how to decide which of these two desktop Macs is best for you.

 Comparing the Mac Studio and the Mac Pro